MicrosoftDocs/win32/desktop-src/Msi/using-windows-installer.md

 ---
-Description: 'This section describes how to use Windows Installer to organize applications into components and download an application from an Internet location:' ms.assetid: 71fbf409-fe19-48c1-b777-18e0459235c1
+description: 'This section describes how to use Windows Installer to organize applications into components and download an application from an Internet location:' ms.assetid: 71fbf409-fe19-48c1-b777-18e0459235c1
 title: Using Windows Installer ms.topic: article